daltoniam/SwiftLog/README.md

 //Set the directory in which the logs files will be written Log.logger.directory = "/Library/somefolder" //default is the standard logging directory for each platform.

+//Set whether or not writing to the log also prints to the console Log.logger.printToConsole = false //default is true

 ```

 ## Installation